vh-interviews/fe-interview-lerna-env/README.md

 ## **NOTE TO INTERVIEW CANDIDATES: Please do not share the contents in this directory tree.
-Sharing the conents will make it difficult for us to evaluate candidates.**
+Sharing this rep will make it difficult for us to evaluate candidates.**

 ### Setup